 CBD, THC, Cannabis, Marijuana: Know the Difference

-The growing trend of using marijuana legally has opened different options for consumers.
+With recreational marijuana now legal in 18 U.S. states as well as Washington D.C. and Guam, the growing trend of using marijuana legally has opened different options for consumers.
 These days, it’s no longer unusual to hear about different kinds of marijuana products available in the market.
-If you’re considering using a marijuana product, you should know the difference between marijuana, cannabis, CBD and THC.
+Besides its recreational use, marijuana is also widely known for its medical benefits, including pain relief.

-In Florida, cannabis can be consumed safely in a number of ways.
+In Florida, marijuana can be consumed safely in a number of ways.
 These include pills, sprays, tinctures, oils, patches, lotions, edibles, and even a rectal preparation.
 We DO NOT believe that smoking is healthy, so we will not authorize it in our patients, even though the State of Florida has allowed it.
 Similarly, we strongly discourage the use of vaping marijuana.